 We will not be distributing hard copies of the session PowerPoints and handouts onsite.
 These materials and additional session information, including descriptions and speaker bio, can be found online (not all session have handouts).

-Find Feedback Surveys and Conference Materials on our website.
-Scan the QR code or visit:
+Scan the QR code or visit: neyoungchildinstitute.com

-NEYoungChildInstitute.com

 Help Desk